djzeratul/docker-suitarr/README.md

 - Jackett: Latest GitHub branch:master (aka nightly)
 - NZBHydra: Latest GitHub branch:master (aka stable)

-If you prefer to install a fixed version, you can do so, by using the following tags:
+If you prefer to install a fixed version, you can do so, by using the following environment variables:

 ```
 # Radarr